 Cost to Build a Home Theater

 So what do we actually mean by “home theater”?
 Well, for the purposes of this article, I’m going to define it as a media-viewing setup that’s an upgrade on your current viewing setup.
 This means something more customized than just a TV, and will generally include surround speakers and possibly a projector.

 To understand how much it’ll cost to build a home theater, it’s worth knowing what components make up a home theater, from a basic setup to a more customized viewing space.
 At its most basic, a home theater will include the following:

 - Viewing device.
 This can either be a TV, ideally bigger than 50”, or a front-facing projector and screen.
 The latter is better for a home theater because it more truly emulates the cinema viewing experience.

 - Media device.
 Your media viewing device can basically be anything, but the main options are DVD or Blu-Ray player, games console, streaming device (Fire Stick, Apple TV, etc.), or even an older device like a VCR player.

-- Surround sound speakers.
+- surround sound experience.
+The soundbar speakers are positioned left, right, and center to give you the Surround sound speakers.
 Normal media audio will output in stereo, which is 2 speakers.
 A home theater should ideally include surround sound, which usually starts with 5 speakers and a subwoofer, but can go all the way up to 9 speakers.

 - AV receiver.
 This is the central hub of your home theater, and is where you plug in your media playing devices, speakers, and viewing device.
 This allows you to easily switch between devices and gives you a master control for volume, including some equalizing settings.